shczhen/docs/sql-statements/sql-statement-delete.md

 ---
-title: 削除| TiDBSQLステートメントリファレンス
+title: DELETE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのDELETEの使用法の概要。
+summary: An overview of the usage of DELETE for the TiDB database.
 ---

 # 消去 {#delete}